Eoarchean geology: Isua Supracrustal Belt and the Isua Area

 The Isua Greenstone Belt, also known as the Isua supracrustal belt, is found at the Isukasia terrane in Southern West Greenland and hosts the oldest and well-preserved sedimentary and volcanic rocks dated between 3.7 and 3.8 billion years old.
 The 35-km long, 4 km wide greenstone belt had been deformed into a thin U-shape pointing to the Southwest direction with an approximate diameter of 25 km.
 It consists mainly of amphibolite metamorphosed from basalt, with chemical rocks, felsic units and ultra mafic units.
 The upper amphibolite metamorphic grade of these rocks, with local retrogressions, has stabilised (black) hornblende; these rocks are not "greenstones" because they experienced metamorphism well beyond greenschist facies.
 Nevertheless, the term "Isua Greenstone Belt" lingers on in the literature.

 The Isua Supracrustal Belt (ISB) is part of the Itsaq Gneiss Complex, in which most of the lithology are orthogneiss.
 Local orthogneisses were previously named after Amîtsoq Gneiss.
 Geologists often regionally divide the entire Isua Area into two parts along the ISB.
 The core of the U-shaped Isua belt, or the "northern gneisses", are mostly tonalite to granitic rock, while the south to the belt or the "southern gneisses" are similar granitoid rocks.
 Contacts between the ISB and the gneisses are in general strongly deformed and myloitic.

 The tectonic style responsible for the Isua area is still controversial.
 Either vertical plate tectonics or proto-plate tectonics with subduction is viable.
-Geologists who are proto-plate tectonic advocates often divide the Isua area into northern and southern terrane by the average dated age from the gneiss in each terrane.
+Geologists who are proto-plate tectonic advocates often divide the Isua area into northern and southern terranes by the average dated age from the gneiss in each terrane.
 Between these two chronologically different regions, a thin sedimentary unit lying in the Isua Supracrustal Belt is the dividing boundary.
-These two terrane were juxtaposed and assembled between either 3680 to 3660 Ma or 3650 to 3600 Ma.
+These two terranes were juxtaposed and assembled between either 3680 to 3660 Ma or 3650 to 3600 Ma.